 The patent detail of Prof. R. Vasudevan mentions that the hot aggregates coated in melted plastic added to hot bitumen (which is 8 to 20% less than normal road construction depending upon the quality of plastics saving the amount.)

-According to NEERI road dust is the largest contributing factor to the pollution.
+According to NEERI road dust is the largest contributing factor to pollution.
 With plastic roads, this dust reduces significantly.

 Here is 110 pages report which covers the complete assessment which compares the traditional road construction methods, and the one using plastic additives.
 This effort in Ireland sheds light on many aspects.
 The report covers the longevity of roads, climate change, abrasion, and even covers inventory and transport costs.